Skip to main content

 Russian/Pskov Birth Records 1897

-Records written in the table/columns format sometimes have their headings written in Church Slavonic, using many of the archaic letters shown on the Alphabet Overview page of this tutorial.
-To simplify your reading of the documents you find, the following is a transcription and translation of the headings found in an average Christian birth record (Orthodox, Catholic, etc.):
+The headings of records written in the table/columns format are sometimes written in Church Slavonic, using many of the archaic letters shown on the Alphabet Overview page of this tutorial.
+To simplify these documents for you, here is a transcription and translation of the headings found in an average Christian birth record (Orthodox, Catholic, etc.):

 Метрической книги на (year in numerals)годъ: часть первая, о родившихся